bionlplab/report_generation_amia2022/README.md

 ## Acknowledgement
 This work is supported by Amazon Machine Learning Research Award 2020.
 It was also supported by the National Library of Medicine under Award No. 4R00LM013001.

-We also appreciate the authors of [When Radiology Report Generation Meets Knowledge Graph](https://arxiv.org/abs/2002.08277) for providing the codes.
+Special thanks to the authors of [When Radiology Report Generation Meets Knowledge Graph](https://arxiv.org/abs/2002.08277) for providing the codes.